 Master of Science in Public Health (MSPH) in Health Education & Health Communication

 The program equips students with the fundamental skills and knowledge necessary for careers in these areas.
-The curriculum emphasizes health promotion, education and communication strategies for working with individuals, organizations and communities.
-Please view the curriculum and program competencies.
+The curriculum develops skills in: understanding social and behavior change; developing, implementing and evaluating programs; and advocating and communicating effectively with individuals, organizations, communities, and policymakers.

-Students conclude the program by producing a final paper that critically evaluates an activity or activities performed during the field placement.
-Part-time applicants are welcome in this program.
+Students conclude the program by producing a practice-based proposal on a topic relevant to their field placement.
 Students who successfully complete this degree program are eligible to sit for the national certification exam to become Certified Health Education Specialists.

 State-specific Information for Online and Externship Programs